rpiambulance/person-v1/README.md

 # person v1

-This API is authoritative for RPI Ambulance member data.
+**person-v1** is an authoritative API for RPI Ambulance member data.
 Data is ingested from G Suite and our [training application](https://github.com/rpiambulance/training) (well, not right now, but once that's built out) and provided to services that need it.

 ### Usage